C

 crenellations (noun)

 The battlements of a castle or other building.
-(OD)
+(NOA)

 crepitation (noun)